 Naturally, writing stories is also a great way for students to improve their overall writing skills.
 From structuring sentences to practicing spelling to learning more about grammar and punctuation, stories incorporate numerous aspects of writing into a single activity.

 Practice makes perfect, and giving students the chance to put the writing lessons they’ve learned into use is the best way to help them retain knowledge and become more comfortable expressing their thoughts and creative ideas.
+Plus, they’ll write a good story in the process!

 And best of all, using story writing topics and prompts exposes students to a wide variety of genres and styles that they will need to use throughout high school, college, and their adult lives!